Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Converted item info display on the inventory screen to pull data from text files
 - Added utility function to format item descriptions with proper line breaks
 - Fixed a bug that caused the player sprite to still appear after dying with the Teleporter
+- Revamped MenuScene to include a language selection option
+- Menu positions are now saved to make menuing consistent